linuskendall/solana-scripts/README.md

 To follow logs: `journalctl --user -u solana -f`

-To stop non voting validator use: `/home/solana/bin/stop-non-voting.sh`

-To stop voting validator use: `/home/solana/bin/stop-voting.sh`
+To stop validator use: `/home/solana/bin/stop.sh`

 Both will require confirmation before the stop.